pkalivas/radiate/docs/selectors.md

 The `BoltzmannSelector` is a probabilistic selection strategy inspired by the Boltzmann distribution from statistical mechanics, where selection probabilities are scaled based on temperature.
 Temperature influences the balance between exploration and exploitation during the algorithm’s run.

-* A high temperature will lead to a more exploratory selection process, where individuals are selected with a more uniform probability distribution.
-* A low temperature will lead to a more exploitative selection process, where fitter individuals are more likely to be selected.
+As the temperature decreases, the selection process becomes more deterministic, with fitter individuals being more likely to be selected.
+Conversely, as the temperature increases, the selection process becomes more random, with all individuals having an equal chance of being selected.

 Create a new `BoltzmannSelector` with a temperature of 0.1
 ```rust